sirselim/jetson_nanopore_sequencing/live_basecalling.md

 --set guppy.num_threads=16 \
 --set guppy.ipc_threads=2
 ```
 Please note I have not tuned/optimised the above parameters, it's just the example ONT give.
+Also note that the defined paths are also those from the ONT example and not what I use for all my working MinKNOW installs.

 -----

 So on with the 'manual' approach...

-This code will create sym links of the binaries:
+If you have copied the downloaded GPU version of Guppy over to `/opt/ont/ont-guppy` then this code will create sym links of the binaries and make them accessible system wide:

 ```sh
 sudo ln -s /opt/ont/ont-guppy/bin/guppy_basecaller /usr/bin/guppy_basecaller